orky-dev/ansible-orky-podman_user/README.md

 ### TODO:
 1. ~~Rewrite generation of subuid/subgid~~
 2. Python code to test all subuid/subgid ranges for overlapping.
-3. Add generation of subuids for more than one user (you can run the role for every user but it is going to be ineffective for a lot of users, might be the problems at hundreds of thousands, but it is okay for tens)
+3. Add generation of subuids for more than one user.
+Ofc you can run the role in for-loop but it is going to be ineffective for a lot of users, might be the problem at thousands, but it is okay for tens or hundreds.
+4. Add CI and simple role tests.